MMR Vaccine for Adults

-As with many vaccines, the MMR vaccine works with your immune system to build up immunity by introducing a small amount of the virus into your system.
-The safest and most effective ingredients in the MMR vaccine currently used today include "attenuated" forms of each virus, which means they're live forms of the virus that have been made weak through scientific modification in medical labs.
+As with many vaccines, the MMR vaccine works with the immune system to build up protection by putting a small amount of the virus into the body.
+The safest and most effective ingredients in the MMR vaccine used today include "attenuated" forms of each virus, which means they're live forms of the virus that have been made weak in medical labs.

 What are the risks and side effects of the MMR vaccine?